Robust Mouse Rejuvenation

 We focus on interventions that have shown efficacy when begun only after the mice have reached half their typical life expectancy, and mostly on those that specifically repair some category of accumulating, eventually pathogenic, molecular or cellular damage.

-The first study in this program began in early 2023.
-The second, described on this page, will begin - subject to funding - in 2024.
+The first study in this program ran from early 2023 to early 2025.
+The second, described on this page, will begin - subject to funding - in the second half of 2025.

 Goals and Motivations